The love story between the stars of Altair and Vega located on the two sides of the Milky Way is one of the oldest Chinese fairy tales.

-Under the public pressure, a family visit once a year on the 7th night of the 7th month was granted.
+Under public pressure, a family visit once a year on the 7th night of the 7th month was granted.

-Since the legend spread in the land of Middle Kingdom 2,000 years ago, magpies have been regarded in Chinese tradition as the messengers for the coming romance and marriage.
+Since the legend spread in the land of the Middle Kingdom 2,000 years ago, magpies have been regarded in Chinese tradition as the messengers for the coming romance and marriage.

 On the family reunion night, 7th Fairy would present a roll of silk fabric she produced for Cowherd to make clothes for himself and their kids.

-She works everyday on her weaving loom as she needs to provide a roll of silk fabric to her family every night.
+She works every day on her weaving loom as she needs to provide a roll of silk fabric to her family every night.

 But wait, isn’t the family just allowed to meet once a year?

-That’s right, but remember the relativity of time, a concept Chinese have entertained since thousands of years ago – ancient Chinese believed each world has its unique time dimension, and one year on Earth could be equivalent to just one day in a particular heaven where 7th Fairly dwells.
+That’s right, but remember the relativity of time, a concept Chinese have entertained since thousands of years ago – ancient Chinese believed each world has its unique time dimension, and one year on Earth could be equivalent to just one day in particular heaven where 7th Fairly dwells.

-(Artists for the paintings: Yao Bai (姚柏), Mo Lang (墨浪 1910-1962))
+(Artists for the paintings: Yao Bai (姚柏), Mo Lang (墨浪 1910-1962) plus.

 Qixi, from Celebrating Female Talent to Honouring A Forbidden Love

-Initially, Qixi (七夕), meaning the 7th night in 7th month, was a Maiden Festival (女儿节) and Lady’s Arts Day (乞巧节), when girls and young women would invite 7th Fairy to teach them skills in fashion design, dressmaking and gourmet cooking.
+Initially, Qixi (七夕), meaning the 7th night in the 7th month, was a Maiden Festival (女儿节) and Lady’s Arts Day (乞巧节), when girls and young women would invite 7th Fairy to teach them skills in fashion design, dressmaking and gourmet cooking.

-Later, the love story between Her Ladyship and her humble cowherd became the central theme of the night.
+Later, the love story between Her Ladyship and her humble cowherd husband became the central theme of the night.

-The sky 2,000 years ago depicted by ancient Chinese: Altair and Vega at the two sides of the Milky Way.
+The sky 2,000 years ago, depicted by ancient Chinese: Altair and Vega at the two sides of the Milky Way.
 The stars above the legendary lovers include Mr Thunder, Madam Wind and Uncle Lightning.

-A mural in a Han Dynasty (206BC-221 AD) tomb in Shaanxi Province, unearth in 2009
+A mural in a Han Dynasty (206BC-221 AD) tomb in Shaanxi Province, unearthed in 2009

 A crop art in China’s rice field: Loving couple Cowherd and 7th Fairy

-In the recent decades, Qixi has been promoted by Chinese media as China’s answer to St. Valentine’s Day, despite this is not a festival about romance but family, not about how to find a right person to marry (they didn’t obviously) but how to keep marriage work and be faithful to each other.
+In recent decades, Qixi has been promoted by Chinese media as China’s answer to St. Valentine’s Day, despite this is not a festival about romance but family, not about how to find the right person to marry (they didn’t obviously) but how to keep marriage work and be faithful to each other.